 But the most valuable thing I found was the National Bereavement Resource Guide that compiles grief organizations by state and local resources.

-Just click on your region/state and view a PDF of available grief organizations and grief camps right in your area.
+Just click on your region/state and view a PDF of grief organizations and grief camps right in your area.

-If you can’t find a regional grief support option, considering starting a chapter yourself!
+However, if you can’t find a regional grief support option, considering starting a chapter yourself!